All-Haste/Symone-Bot/README.md

 # Symone Bot

-Symone Bot is a slack bot built with Python and run on Google Cloud Functions (with GCP Datastore backing).
+Symone Bot is a slack bot built with Python and run on Google Cloud Functions (with MongoDB backing).

 ## Commands and Aspects